LootCalc

 See Glossary: Expected value · Weighted average.

-Use shareable URLs to compare different atlas passive tree configurations, scarab combinations, and pack size strategies with friends or guildmates.
+Once a setup performs well, use shareable URLs to compare atlas passive tree configurations, scarab combinations, and pack size strategies with friends or guildmates.

 Mapping Profit: EV vs GPH — Time Efficiency for PoE Currency Farming